Dissolution (politics): United Kingdom

 With the impact of Brexit, and strengthening of support for Scottish independence, various scenarios have been mooted regarding the future of the current United Kingdom.
-These events in turn have strengthened other independence movements in the United Kingdom; the independence movement of Wales, Cornish independence and called into question the status of Northern Ireland; including not only unification with the Irish Republic, but also their own potential independence.
+These events in turn have strengthened other independence movements in the United Kingdom; the independence movement of Wales, Cornish independence and called into question the status of Northern Ireland; including not only unification with the Republic of Ireland, but also their own potential independence.
 A small London independence movement has been formed, whilst English independence and a proposed English parliament movements have existed for some time already.
 Scottish independence itself has also called into question the constitutional status of Orkney, Shetland and the Western Isles.
 Other issues include the status of crown Dependencies; Jersey, Guernsey (which includes the island of Guernsey and the autonomous Sark and Alderney), and the Isle of Man.
 The status of British Overseas Territories, especially Gibraltar, but also those which lie further afield (for example the Cayman Islands, Falkland Islands, Montserrat and Anguilla) is also linked, and in the context of the territorial evolution of the British Empire, linked to their independence as the final part of British decolonisation.

 Therefore, a potential dissolution of the United Kingdom has been muted, with various potential nations and states emerging and changing their constitutional status.
 It is seen as a resolution of the various grievances and the balance of the countries of the United Kingdom, including the West Lothian question.
 Legal complexities relate to the complicated nature of British nationality law, and the status of the various Act of Union: 1535 and 1542 (England and Wales), 1652 (Scotland and England), 1707 (Scotland and England to form Great Britain), and 1800 (Great Britain and Ireland to form the United Kingdom).